Last Updated on 17 January 2026 by Cycloscope

 Geography of Poland

 Poland is a central European state located to the east of Germany.
-In short, it is a huge plain, and the average altitude of the country is 173 meters.
-The southernmost part of the country, where the Carpathians are, is the only mountainous part of the country, just 3% of the landmass.
+In short, it is a vast plain, and the country’s average altitude is 173 meters.
+The southernmost part of the country, where the Carpathians are, is the only mountainous region, covering just 3% of the landmass.

 Poland has a total extension of 312,683 km² and borders Germany, the Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and the Russian exclave of Kaliningrad.
 The highest point is Mount Rysy (2,499msl) in the Tatra chain, which is part of the Carpathians.

-The main rivers are the Oder River, along which there is a famous cycle path (more about it later), and the Vistula River which cuts the central and eastern part of Poland.
+The principal rivers are the Oder River, along which there is a famous cycle path (more about it later), and the Vistula River, which cuts through the central and eastern part of Poland.

-The Polesia primeval forest ends up in the central-eastern area, between Byalistok and Lublin.
-Poland has a combined wetland area of 145,075 ha, made up of 13 wetland-protected sites scattered across the whole country, a birdwatching paradise.
-Cycling these areas in late September, when the migrations occur, is sure to offer a great show.
+The Polesia primeval forest extends into the central-eastern region, between Białystok and Lublin.
+Poland has a combined wetland area of 145,075 ha, comprising 13 wetland-protected sites scattered across the country, making it a birdwatching paradise.
+Cycling these areas in late September, when the migrations are at their peak, is sure to offer a great show.

-Do not be fooled by the fact that Poland is mostly flat, tracing the right path you will come along with many interesting places.
-Below in this article, there are some ideas of itineraries to follow, complete with GPX tracks to download, maps, and lists of the most interesting things to see.
+Do not be fooled by the fact that Poland is primarily flat; tracing the right path, you will come across many interesting places.
+Below are some ideas for itineraries, complete with GPX tracks to download, maps, and lists of the most interesting sights.

 Wild camping in Poland

-Finding out about the regulations of different countries in terms of free camping is not always easy.
-However, we can safely say it is generally forbidden to wild camp in Poland, except in some national parks and beaches, but only during the autumn and winter.
+Finding out about the regulations in different countries regarding free camping is not always easy.
+However, we can safely say that wild camping is generally forbidden in Poland, except in some national parks and beaches, and only during the autumn and winter.

-Apparently, anyway, the controls are not so strict and, outside the protected areas, it is tolerated.
-Especially in the northeastern part of the country, sparsely inhabited and rich in forest, it is not very difficult to find a place for a tent.
+Apparently, anyway, the controls are not so strict, and outside the protected areas, it is tolerated.
+Especially in the sparsely inhabited, forest-rich northeastern part of the country, it is not very difficult to find a place to pitch a tent.

 Naturally, there are also equipped campsites, we crossed Poland in October and they were already almost all closed.
 If you are going through the country in a warmer season, consider the cost of a tent without electricity but with a shower included between 4 and 10€.